St Catherine's College, Armagh: Facilities

 Saint Catherine's College is situated on a 30 acre site off the Convent Road in Armagh and the existing school buildings have been refurbished and upgraded to ensure the provision of the most modern technological and sporting facilities.
 A £1.5 million building program has recently been completed with the construction of a new five classroom Information and Communication Technology building.
 New facilities have also been added to the Irish Medium Unit.

 Academics

 The school caters for the full range of ability and comprises: Key Stage 3 (Years 8, 9 and 10), Key Stage 4 (Years 11 and 12) and Sixth Form (Years 13 and 14).

 In 2018, 73.3% of its entrants achieved five or more GCSEs at grades A* to C, including the core subjects English and Maths.
 Also in 2018, 81.4% of its entrants to the A-level exam achieved A* to C grades.

-An Sruth Gaeilge, which is an integral part of Saint Catherine's College, provides quality Irish Medium education for those who wish to build on the Irish Language competences acquired in the Bunscoileanna.
+An Sruth Gaeilge, which is an integral part of Saint Catherine's College, provides Irish Medium education for those who wish to build on the Irish Language competences acquired in the Bunscoileanna.